Design Modular Cloud Infrastructure with Terraform

 As a refresher, in our hypothetical scenario we were intending to provision BigQuery and Cloud Storage resources for multiple clients in the same project.

-We’ve defined two client modules in this project, like so:
+We’ve defined two client modules in this project like this:

 source = "./modules/client"